SoloTech01/BruteMailer/README.md

-**BruteMailer is a python3 tool for hacking different email services' user accounts such as Gmail,outlook, it also comes with a built-in password generator**
+**BruteMailer is a python3 tool for hacking different email services' user accounts such as Gmail,outlook,yahoo...it also comes with a built-in password generator**

 **INSTALLATION OF TERMUX**